 Stefanie is the Website Consultant and Administrator.
 She is responsible for keeping our readers informed about upcoming events, which you can find in our newsletter and on our website.
 She will be responding to inquiries and will be the first point of contact.

-Stefanie is a Research Associate of the Susanna Wesley Foundation and a Post-Doctoral Research Fellow of the Centre for Baptist Studies, Regent’s Park College, Oxford and the William Leech Research Fund.
-She was awarded her PhD in practical theology from the University of St Andrews in spring 2023 and has recently concluded The Reflecting Together Project.
-This theological action research project was conducted in partnership with Churches Together South Tyneside and explored the experiences of loneliness and social isolation of older people.
+Stefanie is a Research Officer of the Susanna Wesley Foundation (SWF) and a Post-Doctoral Research Fellow of the Centre for Baptist Studies, Regent’s Park College, Oxford and the William Leech Research Fund.
+She was awarded her PhD in practical theology from the University of St Andrews in spring 2023.
+As a Research Associate of the SWF she contributed to the publication of the Theological Action Research Field Guide and has recently concluded The Reflecting Together Project, a theological action research project exploring the experiences of loneliness and social isolation in later life.